Places To Visit In Bharatpur: Your Complete Guide To Must See Tourist Attractions

 Photo: Guptaele / Wikimedia Commons / Image For Representation Only

-Banke Bihari Temple is one of the most revered temples in Bharatpur, dedicated to Lord Krishna, who is fondly known as Banke Bihari.
+Banke Bihari Temple is one of the most revered temples and tourist attractions in Bharatpur, dedicated to Lord Krishna, who is fondly known as Banke Bihari.
 The temple, with its simple yet elegant architecture, attracts devotees from all over India, especially during festivals like Janmashtami and Holi, when the temple is adorned with flowers and vibrant decorations.

 Nearest Railway Station: Bharatpur Railway Station (5 km)